multunus/React-Native-TDD-Tutorial/README.md

 ![multunus](https://s3.amazonaws.com/multunus-images/Multunus_Logo_Vector_resized.png)

-$(PROJECT_NAME) is maintained and funded by Multunus Software Pvt.
+React Native Boilerplate is maintained and funded by Multunus Software Pvt.
 Ltd.
 The names and logos for Multunus are trademarks of Multunus Software Pvt.
 Ltd.

 We love open source software!